 Now it's time to get the word out about your congregation's efforts and participation in "God's work.
 Our hands."
-Sunday.
-This outreach includes both traditional outlets (newspaper, radio, television), social media platforms (Facebook, Twitter, Instagram) and other media tools your congregation uses.
+This outreach should include mass media (newspaper, radio, television), social media platforms (Facebook, Instagram) and other media tools your congregation uses.